 - Creates an open space where communities can exchange ideas and be inspired.

-- Supports the creativity and ingenuity of students who have conceived an innovative idea.
+- Supports the creativity and ingenuity of individuals who have conceived an innovative idea.

 - Provides a network of support, including potential partners and mentors, to develop the idea.